SlicerMorph/W_2020/Lab_Slicer_Measurements/README.md

 <img src="./images/FiducialPersistence.png">

 ## Markup Management
-Fiducial points and anchor points of lines, curves, and angles can be accessed and manipulated using the Markups Module.
+Fiducial points and anchor points of lines, curves, and angles can be accessed and manipulated using the `Markups` module.
 <img src="./images/markupsModule1.png">
 * In the Create menu, a new node Markups node can be created for fiducials, lines, angles, and curves.
 * In the Display menu, set the visibility, opacity, glyph and text size of a markup node.
 Expand the Advanced tab for additional options.